bensutherland/amplitools/20_docs/README_denovo_SNPs.md

 ### 08. Filter the called variants ###
 Filtering, update the input BCF variable as needed:
 `01_scripts/filter_bcf.sh`

+Note: you will need to change variable for `DATAFOLDER` and `INPUT_BCF`, as well as any of the filtering parameters, as needed.

 Filter on MAF?
 ```